-Beyond the priority tasks, the Council made several adjustments to the responsibilities of MINUSMA regarding its support of the Malian Defence and Security Forces.
-The Council urged MINUSMA to ensure that its support was provided in compliance with the human rights due diligence policy across all phases of operations.77 The Council further urged MINUSMA to ensure that such support was subject to appropriate oversight.78
+Beyond the priority tasks, the Council made several adjustments to the responsibilities of MINUSMA to support of the Malian Defence and Security Forces.
+The Council urged MINUSMA to ensure that its support was provided in compliance with the human rights due diligence policy across all phases of operations.
+The Council further urged MINUSMA to ensure that such support was subject to appropriate oversight.

-With regard to the effectiveness of MINUSMA, the Council encouraged the Mission to implement the integrated peacekeeping performance and accountability framework and the Comprehensive Planning and Performance Assessment System to ensure that the whole-of-mission performance was assessed against the delivery of the mandate.79 The Council also reiterated its request to the Secretary-General, originally outlined in resolution 2584 (2021), to fully implement a number of capacities and existing obligations in the planning and conduct of the operations of MINUSMA.80 In that regard, the Council added new requirements to improve explosive ordnance disposal specific intelligence, to verify that contingents were trained and equipped to counter explosive devices and to strengthen capacities to monitor and counter disinformation.
+With regard to the effectiveness of MINUSMA, the Council encouraged the Mission to implement the Integrated Peacekeeping Performance and Accountability Framework and the Comprehensive Planning and Performance Assessment System to ensure that the whole-of-mission performance was assessed against the delivery of the mandate.
+The Council also reiterated its request to the Secretary-General, originally outlined in resolution 2584 (2021), to fully implement a number of capacities and existing obligations in the planning and conduct of the operations of MINUSMA.
+In this regard, the Council added new requirements to improve explosive ordnance disposal specific intelligence, to verify that contingents were trained and